telerik/kendo-vue/docs/getting-started/javascript-options-api.md

     - Set the page size (`take`) to `10` to define how many items are rendered on each page.
     - Set the initial `skip` value, which allows the Grid to calculate how many items to skip when paging.
     - Set the initial sorting by product name.
-    - Initialize the `dataResult` empty array, which returns the results from the sorting and paging.
+    - Initialize the `dataResult` empty array, which holds the results from the sorting and paging.

     ```js
       data: function() {